 Environments on env0 are defined by Infrastructure-as-Code templates. env0 has native support for Terraform and Terragrunt as an IaC framework, so this means that each environment is equivalent to one Terraform workspace.

-An "active environment" is any environment managed through env0 that is currently running.
-Environments that have expired or been manually disabled don't count towards your active environments.
+An "active environment" is any environment that is managed through env0 that is currently running.
+Environments that have been destroyed or been manually marked as “Inactive” don't count towards your active environments.

 Yes, env0 can be used to manage production environments.
-We recommend that you use env0 to manage both your development environments AND your production environments, keeping your pipelines as identical as possible. env0 provides advanced RBAC and configuration management capabilities, allowing you to use a single IAC codebase, to deploy to both development and production - just like you do with your application code.
+We recommend that you use env0 to manage both your development environments AND your production environments, keeping your deployment process as identical as possible. env0 provides advanced RBAC and configuration management capabilities, allowing you to use a single IaC codebase, to deploy to both development and production - just like you do with your application code.